 4.1.1 Adoption of draft Recommendations at a Study Group meeting

-The procedure for adoption of draft Recommendations at a Study Group meeting is described in § A2.6.2.2.2 of Annex 2 of Resolution ITU-R 1.
+The procedure for adoption of draft Recommendations at an SG meeting is described in § A2.6.2.2.2 of Annex 2 of Resolution ITU-R 1.

 4.1.2 Adoption of draft Recommendations by correspondence

 The procedure for adoption of draft Recommendations by correspondence is described in § A2.6.2.2.3 of Annex 2 of Resolution ITU-R 1.
-Furthermore, if there is no objection by any Member State attending the meeting and the Recommendation is not incorporated by reference in the Radio Regulations, the procedure for simultaneous adoption and approval (PSAA), as described in § A2.6.2.4 of Annex 2 of Resolution ITU-R 1, shall be applied (see also § 5.1 below).
+Furthermore, if there is no objection by any Member State attending the meeting and the Recommendation is not incorporated by reference in the Radio Regulations, the procedure for simultaneous adoption and approval (PSAA), as described in § A2.6.2.4 of Annex 2 of Resolution ITU-R 1, shall be applied (see also § 5.1).

 4.1.3 Decision on approval procedure

-At its meeting, the Study Group shall decide on the eventual procedure to be followed for seeking approval for each draft Recommendation in accordance with § A2.6.2.3.3 of Annex 2 of Resolution ITU-R 1.
+At its meeting, the SG shall decide on the procedure to be followed for seeking approval for each draft Recommendation in accordance with § A2.6.2.3.3 of Annex 2 of Resolution ITU-R 1.

 4.1.4 Scope of Recommendation